kapicorp/kapitan/docs/compile.md

 This binding supports helm subcharts.
 However, since the [external dependency manager](external_dependencies.md) does not parse `requirements.yaml` in order to detect chart dependencies, you are required to manually download the entire chart including the parent charts.

 *Supported output types:* N/A (no need to specify `output_type`)

+### Copy

+This input type simply copies the input templates to the output directory without any rendering/processing.
+For Copy, `input_paths` can be either a file or a directory: in case of a directory, all the templates in the directory will be copied and outputted to `output_path`.

+*Supported output types*: N/A (no need to specify `output_type`)